 During this semester's 'project cycle,' Stover and her students are working with Des Moines County Conservation on a project to help attract visitors to county parks through education about amenities.
-Students are also helping put together a plan for the community and the board, which improves public perceptions of the parks while helping justify continued funding.
+Students are also helping put together a plan for the community and the board, which improves public perceptions while helping justify continued funding.

 "It was a fantastic experience for the students," Stover said.
 "During the city council meeting, council members, the mayor, and community members were so impressed by the recommendations that the team put forth that they immediately voted to go ahead and start implementing them."

-A couple of months later, the city erected a massive billboard off the highway into Maquoketa that featured new branding for the city that students had created.
+A couple of months later, the city erected a massive billboard off the highway into Maquoketa that featured new branding for the city students had created.

 "It's amazing that years later, a lot of the students that have worked on these projects still refer to them on their resumes and when they are interviewing," Stover said.
-"I just got a request from a student who worked on the Boone Forks project in 2019 who was interviewing for a position."
+"I just got a request from a student who worked on the Boone Forks project in 2019 and was interviewing for a position."

 "She wasn't just a lawyer," Stover said.
 "She focused on environmental law and what she could do for the environment.
 As the student put it, 'I'm all for companies making a profit, but it has to be done correctly and very thoughtfully to make sure we are not jeopardizing the natural resources.'"